blue-alexa/insightDE-project/readme.md

 ## Pipeline
 ![alt text](images/architecture.png)

-## Technical challenge
+## Technical challenges
 1. System scalability
-Use Python Celery to set up distributed computing cluster for high work load.
+   * Use Python Celery to set up distributed computing cluster for high work load.
 Computing capability can be scaled up horizontally by add more Celery workers.
 1. Extensibility
-EdgarMangers module allow users to add customized parsers to process filing documents.
+   * EdgarMangers module allow users to add customized parsers to process filing documents.
 (For implementation details, please check readme in EdgarManagers module)
 1. High data accuracy (future plan)
-Add retries for transient failures in MySQL
+   * Add retries for transient failures in MySQL
-Add NoSQL database as source of truth for ElasticSearch
+   * Add NoSQL database as source of truth for ElasticSearch